Skip Navigation

 Midwest Network for Oral Health Integration.
 2022.
 Midwest Network for Oral Health Integration (MNOHI): Instructions for accessing the MNOHI training modules.
 [Lansing, MI]: Midwest Network for Oral Health Integration, 1 p.

-Annotation: These instructions explain how to access two online trainings: Oral Health in the Well Child Visit and Condensed Smiles for Life, Modules 2 and 6.
-The trainings are intended for use by the Midwest Network for Oral Health Integration project, part of the Networks for Oral Health Integration (NOHI) Within the Maternal and Child Health Safety Net.
-The well child visit training focuses on the Health Resources and Services Administration's five clinical competencies for children ages 6–11 in the following categories: risk assessment, oral health evaluation, preventive interventions, communication and education, and interprofessional collaboration and practice.
-The Smiles for Life modules focus on child oral health, caries risk assessment, fluoride varnish, and counseling.
-[Funded by the Maternal and Child Health Bureau] zzz
+Annotation: These instructions explain how to access two online trainings: Oral Health in the Well Child Visit and Condensed Smiles for Life: National Oral Health Curriculum, modules 2 and 6, intended for use by the Midwest Network for Oral Health Integration project, part of the federally funded Networks for Oral Health Integration (NOHI) Within the Maternal and Child Health Safety Net program.
+The well child training focuses on five clinical competencies for children ages 6–11.
+The Smiles for Life: National Oral Health Curriculum modules focus on child oral health, caries risk assessment, fluoride varnish, and counseling.
+[Funded by the Maternal and Child Health Bureau]

 Keywords: Collaboration, Communication, Community health centers, Counseling, Dental caries, Fluoride, Health education, Oral health, Prevention, Primary care, Risk assessment, School age children, Service integration, Training